 Analysts at the time thought Greenspan was warning of a stock market bubble.
 He was, but the bubble lasted until early 2000, and the S&P 500 more than doubled before the bubble popped.
 Internet stocks recorded even bigger gains.

 This time, Greenspan thinks we’re in a different kind of bubble…

 For now, Greenspan thinks the stock market is in good shape.
 But he believes higher interest rates will cause a bear market someday.

 Greenspan recently spoke to Bloomberg and confirmed what almost everyone who isn’t in the Fed believes: “By any measure, real long-term interest rates are much too low.”

-In his view, bonds are in a bubble.
-And like all bubbles, this one will end badly.
+In his view, the bond-market is in a bubble.
+And like all bubbles, the bond-market bubble will end badly.

 “The real problem,” he said, “is that when the bond-market bubble collapses, long-term interest rates will rise.
 We are moving into a different phase of the economy — to a stagflation not seen since the 1970s.
 That is not good for asset prices.”